kendallvision/lit-demo/README.md

 # Lit-Element Demo Application

+This project demonstates the following disciplines:
+* Google Polymer LitElement components
-This project demonstates using Polymer 3.0 LitElement with Typescript and Webpack
+* Using Webpack to successfully integrate LitElement with Typescript and Polymer Decorators
+* Smooth rendering using "unresolved"
+* Polymer LitElement support on Chrome, Edge, and Safari.

 ## Getting Started